Unity-Technologies/com.unity.multiplayer.docs/transport/pipelines-usage.md

 :::note
 * The order in which the pipelines are defined is extremely important.
 For instance, a pipeline created with ```CreatePipeline(typeof(ReliableSequencedPipelineStage), typeof(SimulatorPipelineStage))``` is different from a pipeline created with the same stages but in the reverse order.
  In that example, putting the simulator pipeline stage first would result in packets being dropped/delayed before there can be any reliability added to them, which is likely not the desired outcome.
-* It is highly recommended to use the same pipelines, in the same order for both the client and the server.
+* it's highly recommended to use the same pipelines, in the same order for both the client and the server.
 :::

 ![PipelineStagesDiagram](/img/transport/pipeline-stages.png)